jallanxjallan/onemanairforce/adaptation/scenes/muharto_investigates.md

 ---
 category: past
 date: 04 January 1980
+name: Muharto Investigates
 status: draft
+synopsis: '''Muharto writes to his contacts in the Air Force and to the officers who participated in the crash-site investigation, but receives vague, non-committal replies -- or only silence.'''
 title: Muharto Investigates
-synopsis: Muharto writes to his contacts in the Air Force and to the officers who participated in the crash-site investigation, but receives vague, non-committal replies -- or only silence.

 ---

 Muharto writes to his contacts in the Air Force and to the officers who participated in the crash-site investigation, but receives